Protected Characteristics

 Our school ethos

-Our school values - respect, collaboration, responsibility, inclusion and honesty
+Our school values - Respect, Collaboration, Responsibility, Inclusion and Honesty

 Our school behaviour policy

-Conscious role modelling by all adults in the school community
+Role modelling by all adults

 Active engagement and communication with parents and carers

-Promotion of British Values and SMSC across the school community
+Promotion of British Values and SMSC

-Promoting articulation by building developing oracy and vocabulary across all subject areas
+Promoting articulation by building developing oracy and vocabulary

 Personal, Social, Health and Economic education (PSHE) sessions